powercodeacademy/rails-create-action-readme/README.md

 database.

 We've already got the route and our form created.
-Let's explore this functionality by running the server with `rails s`.
+Let's explore this functionality by running the server with `bin/rails server`.
 If you go to `/posts/new`, fill out the form, and submit it, you'll get the message shown below in your
 terminal: